08 September - 06 October 2021

 Needs for new international infrastructure may also be submitted to the needs inventory.
 This relates to both Swedish participation in the construction of new international infrastructure and Swedish participation in existing organisations.

 Please note that the Swedish Research Council does not publish an open call for research infrastructure grants.
-In order to submit an application within the Swedish Research Council’s targeted call for research infrastructure grants in 2021, the need must first have been identified and prioritised in the needs inventory.
+In order to submit an application under the Swedish Research Council’s targeted call for research infrastructure grants in 2023, the need must first have been identified and prioritised in the needs inventory.

-The needs inventory does not cover infrastructure with ongoing grants from the Swedish Research Council, for which the grant period ends no earlier than 31 December 2021.
+The needs inventory does not cover infrastructure with ongoing grants from the Swedish Research Council, for which the grant period ends later than 31 December 2023.
 These will have the opportunity to apply for continued grants in the ordinary calls.
 However, if the application for a continued grant involves needs for more comprehensive development as described above, the application shall be preceded by a proposal in the needs inventory.

 Who can submit a proposal?

-The needs inventory is open to all higher education institutions (HEIs), public authorities with research responsibilities, research funding bodies and researcher groups (that is, research teams from at least two different HEIs/organisations).
-Proposals submitted shall relate to research infrastructure according to the Swedish Research Council’s definition and criteria (see below), and shall cover one of the needs listed above under “General information on the needs inventory” (that is, consist of new national infrastructure, international infrastructure, or comprehensive development of existing infrastructure).
+The needs inventory is open to all higher education institutions (HEIs), public authorities with research responsibilities, research funding bodies and researcher groupings.
+Proposals submitted shall relate to research infrastructure according to the Swedish Research Council’s definition and criteria (see below), and shall cover one of the needs listed above (that is, a need for new national infrastructure, international infrastructure, or comprehensive development of existing infrastructure).

-The proposal shall be drawn up, formulated and submitted by you as representative of a HEI, a public authority with research responsibilities, a research funding body or a researcher grouping.
-The proposal shall include the participating proposers, that is, the persons or organisations backing the proposal.
+The proposal shall be drawn up, completed and submitted by you as representative of an HEI, a public authority with research responsibilities, a research funding body, or a researcher grouping.
+The proposal may include the participating proposers, that is, the persons or organisations backing the proposal.

 Definition and criteria for research infrastructure